benjaminarnett/benjaminarnett.github.io/src/index.md

 ---
 # Welcome to my website

-This is my first page using **Lume,** a static site generator for Deno.

-I hope you enjoy it.
+This is the website of Benjamin Arnett.
+Included are an About Me page and my blog.